Playing with Monte-Carlo Tree Search

 Click the "Continue" button for the Selection step in the MCTS.

-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Choose First Player